-It's a big transition when clients leave the workforce to live off their savings, requiring an attitude adjustment in both you and your clients.
-Here are the issues to consider when time, compounding, and other conventional investment principles no longer work in your favor.
+It's a big transition when you leave the workforce to live off your savings, requiring an attitude adjustment in both you and your advisor.
+Here are the issues to consider when time, compounding, and conventional investment principles no longer work in your favor.

 Retirement planning is easy during the accumulation phase.
 Just stash as much savings as possible into retirement and investment accounts, and maximize total returns.
 All that really matters is what the client ends up with at retirement.
-It's a race to grow the nest egg as large as possible.
+If investment returns vary from year to year, or if returns are made up of interest, dividends, or capital gains, none of it much matters.
+It's all a race to grow the nest egg as large as possible.
 Success is measured by account values, pure and simple.

-Then comes the day when the client can finally crack the nest egg and start withdrawing funds.
-Now the goal is no longer simply to grow the account balance, but to provide clients with enough current income to meet spending needs and allow the nest egg to diminish, as it naturally must, without letting it disappear.
-Success is measured by client happiness and the careful monitoring of withdrawal rates and account values to ensure that the clients' money will not run out.
+Then comes the day when you can finally crack the nest egg and start withdrawing funds.
+Now the goal is no longer simply to grow the account balance, but rather to provide enough current income to meet your spending needs and to allow the nest egg to diminish, as it naturally must, without letting it disappear.
+Success is measured by your happiness and the careful monitoring of withdrawal rates and account values to ensure that your money is not in danger of running out.